milleruk/rhc_members_django/CONTRIBUTING.md

 - [ ] You have commented on your code, particularly in hard-to-understand areas
 - [ ] You have checked your code and corrected any misspellings

-## Translation<a name="translation"></a>

-This app is fully translation-ready and translations are handled via [Weblate].
-If you like to contribute to the app's translation or improve it, feel free to register on my [Weblate] instance and start translating.

 <!-- Links -->

-[aa guide for setting up a dev environment]: https://allianceauth.readthedocs.io/en/latest/development/dev_setup/aa-dev-setup-wsl-vsc-v2.html "AA Guide for Setting up a Dev Environment"
 [black code style]: https://black.readthedocs.io/en/latest/l "Black Code Style"
 [coverage]: https://coverage.readthedocs.io/en/latest/ "coverage"
 [csso]: https://github.com/css/csso "CSSO (CSS Optimizer)"